vespa-engine/blog/_posts/2021-08-23-securing-vespa-with-mutually-authenticated-tls.md

 and will be used as an example throughout this post.

 [Vespa Cloud](https://cloud.vespa.ai/) and Verizon Media have been running Vespa with mTLS across the entire application stack for several years.
-We are very happy to announce that this feature is now fully available in Open Source Vespa.
+We are happy to announce that this feature is now fully available in Open Source Vespa.

 If you are a Vespa Cloud customer,
 [mTLS is automatically configured without any action required on your part](https://cloud.vespa.ai/en/security-model.html).